googlemaps/extended-component-library/README.md

 Refer to `/src/base/strings.ts` for the full list of available terms.

+## Terms of Service

+This library uses Google Maps Platform services, and any use of Google Maps Platform is subject to the [Terms of Service](https://cloud.google.com/maps-platform/terms?utm_source=github&utm_medium=documentation&utm_campaign=&utm_content=web_components).

+For clarity, this library, and each underlying component, is not a Google Maps Platform Core Service.

+## Attribution

+As a reminder, you must comply with all applicable attribution requirements for the Google Maps Platform API(s) and SDK(s) used by the Extended Component Library.

 ## Contributing

-External contributions are not accepted for this repository yet.
+External contributions are not yet accepted for this repository.
 See [contributing guide] for more info.

 ## Terms of Service